ravitejagrt/AWS-SAA-C03-Practice-Questions/AWS_SAA-03_Exam_Format.md

 </details>
 -------------------------------------------------------

-2]A company needs the ability to analyze the log files of its proprietary application.
+2. A company needs the ability to analyze the log files of its proprietary application.
 The logs are stored in JSON format in an Amazon S3 bucket.
 Queries will be simple and will run on-demand.
 A solutions architect needs to perform the analysis with minimal changes to the existing architecture.
 What should the solutions architect do to meet these requirements with the LEAST amount of operational overhead?

 <details markdown=1><summary markdown='span'>Answer</summary>